markuptitan/nodejs_practice/README.md

 - 🌐 What is Node.js?
 - 🛠️ Setting up Node.js and npm
 - 📚 Writing and running a basic Node.js script

+**Day 2: Modules and Packages**

+- 📦 Understanding CommonJS modules
+- 🔄 Using require and module.exports
+- ✨ Exploring npm packages and dependencies